 - Elevator Repair, Replacement, and Upgrades- To ensure efficiency and safety, funds have been earmarked to replace or repair several E & G building and housing elevators on campus.
 Some of the elevators are original to the building and have out of date controls.
 This ongoing project will modernize or replace deficient units across campus and ensure our compliance with ADA requirements. - Science Building Laboratory Ventilation Repair and Upgrades- The existing system is designed as a critical safety component in the biology and chemistry laboratories when dealing with chemical fumes.
 The system controls have failed and is no longer supported by the manufactures.
 The system is currently always running as "fully open" for the safety of the faculty, staff, and students in that building.
-This ongoing project will repair and upgrade ventilation systems and improve energy consumption. - Campus Asphalt Paving- Many parking lots across campus have begun to deteriorate over time and this project systematically addresses those most in need of replacement or repair. - Campus Landscaping and Stormwater Management- The campus is working to complete three projects that address stormwater runoff while improving the campus aesthetic.
-The improvements to the campus stormwater retention pond will drastically improve the campus's ability to manage stormwater during large storms.

-- Graduate and Online Academic Building Renovation Lander is excited to move the College of Graduate and Online Studies to the former Bank of America building in Uptown Greenwood.
+This ongoing project will repair and upgrade ventilation systems and improve energy consumption. - Campus Asphalt Paving- Many parking lots across campus have begun to deteriorate over time and this project systematically addresses those most in need of replacement or repair. - Graduate and Online Academic Building Renovation- Lander is excited to move the College of Graduate and Online Studies to the former Bank of America building in Uptown Greenwood.
 The new home of the College of Graduate and Online Studies will also add more than 18,100 square feet of versatile, multipurpose space for our university community.
 Renovation of the 2nd and 3rd floors will be completed first, with the ground floor following in the second phase.
 Along with increasing Lander's visibility and presence in the Uptown area, the new building will also provide additional space on our main campus to allow greater space optimization as the campus evaluates its space needs for growing programs and works to better align departments, and their proximity, across the university.
-State appropriations have been approved for this project. - Outdoor Recreational Pool An outdoor pool, complete with a pool house with restrooms, lifeguard office, and first aid station are within this first phase.
+State appropriations have been approved for this project. - Outdoor Recreational Pool- An outdoor pool, complete with a pool house with restrooms, lifeguard office, and first aid station are within this first phase.
 A later phase expands the pool deck and provides for an outdoor serving facility, so students have access to some dining offerings while at the pool.
-Auxiliary funds are earmarked to complete this project by the end of 2023.
+Auxiliary funds are earmarked to complete this project by the end of 2024. - Dining Hall Renovation- The renovation will consist of the re-design of the layout for the individual food preparation and serving venues.
+The food preparation and serving venues will be replaced with upgraded, versatile venues where the equipment and appliances allow the preparation of a wide variety of menu items.
+The project will include upgrades to the dining hall aesthetics such as ceiling, lighting, flooring, and furnishings.
+Utility infrastructure will be upgraded to support the redesign.
+Lander University will be using Aramark, contractual profit-sharing Capital Improvement Investment monies as the project's funding source.
+The current internal project budget is projected to be \$3.1 Million.
+The project is to be performed during the summer of 2024